loo-kuhs/tiktok-live-downloader/README.md

 ### Requirements

 This project requires ffmpeg to be installed on your system.
-You can download it from [here](https://ffmpeg.org/download.html).
+You can download it from [the official ffmpeg website](https://ffmpeg.org/download.html).

 This project uses native fetch, so you need to have Node.js 18.0.0 or higher installed on your system.
-You can download it from [here](https://nodejs.org/en/download/).
+You can download it from [the official Node.js downloads page](https://nodejs.org/en/download/).

 **Install ffmpeg on Windows:**